developer-krushna/EncryptionDecryptionAlgorithms/README.md

 # Encryption and Decryption
 Encryption Decryption algorithms written in Java.
-You will get many algorithms that can be used in Android Development
+Here you will get some many encryption and decryption algorithms that can be helpful in Android Development